openstack-security/Developer-Guidance/dg_avoid-shell-true.md

 A lot of the time, our codebase uses `shell=True` because it's convenient.
-The shell provides the ability to pipe things around without buffering them in memory, and makes it easy to chain commands.
+The shell provides the ability to pipe things around without buffering them in memory, and allows a malicious user to chain additional commands after a legitimate command is run.

+### Incorrect

 Here is a simple function that uses curl to grab a page from a website, and pipe it directly to the `wordcount` program to tell us how many lines there are in the HTML source code.

-### Incorrect

 ```python
 def count_lines(website):